 Take ‘gentrification’.
 What does that mean?

-A dictionary definition gives you an idea: ‘the buying and renovation of houses and stores in deteriorated urban neighborhoods by upper- or middle-income families or individuals, raising property values but often displacing low-income families and small businesses.’
+A dictionary definition may give you an idea: ‘the buying and renovation of houses and stores in deteriorated urban neighborhoods by upper- or middle-income families or individuals, raising property values but often displacing low-income families and small businesses.’

-Gentrification looks and feels different in London, Shanghai and Cape Town.
-The abstract definition summarizes what’s common in all gentrifying neighborhoods worldwide.
-It ignores local differences and individual experiences.
-This generalization enables analysis.
+The abstract definition describes worldwide similarities.
+But gentrification looks and feels different in London, Shanghai and Cape Town.
+Ignoring such local differences makes comparative analysis possible.
 That is the value of abstraction.

-But if you want to tell an engaging story about something that your audience isn’t familiar with, then the messy, local, colorful realities are indispensable storytelling resources.
+But if you want to tell an engaging story to an audience that isn’t familiar with this, then the messy, colorful local realities are indispensable.
 Specific details about real people and their experiences help your audience picture your topic.

 Global wealth inequalities are often expressed in big numbers.
 You have probably read somewhere that forty-two million people, or 0.9 percent of the world population, possess more than 1 million dollars.
 Or that the top 26 richest people have the same net worth as the poorest half of the world’s population, which is about 3.8 billion people.